NDHANA94/git_demo/README.md

 # git_demo

-## git commands
-- `clone`: Bring a reository that is hosted somwhere like Github into a folder on your local machine.
-- `add`: Track your files and changes in Git.
-- `commit`: save your files in Git.
-- `push`: Upload git commits to a remote repo, like github.
-- `pull`: Download changes from remote repo to your local machine, the oppesite of push.

 ## SSH Keys
 In order to push files to your github account, you have to prove to github that you are the owner of your account.
 The way this is done is using SSH Keys.